awjlogan/emonTH3/README.md

 > [!NOTE]
 > The emonTH3 will be available fully assembled and programmed from the OpenEnergyMonitor shop in 2025.

+## Design information

+Designing for ultra low power operation is very challenging and involves investigating every component and the whole system architecture.
+On the hardware side, the main considerations are:

+- Leakage of high value capacitors.
+- Idle current of all components.

 ## Feedback and Issues

 These can be reported: